Where Is the Feeling?: Commercial performance

 Commercially, "Where Is the Feeling?" charted moderately in Australia, Scotland, and the United Kingdom.
 In Australia, the single debuted at number 31 on the ARIA Charts and stayed on the chart for a total of three weeks.
 It remained Minogue's lowest and weakest-spanning solo single until "In My Arms" (2008) replaced the status, when it peaked at number 35 and stayed in the charts for two weeks.
-The song also debuted at its peak of number 15 on the Scottish Singles Chart.
 In the United Kingdom, "Where Is the Feeling?" debuted at number 16 on the UK Singles Chart and stayed on the chart for three weeks.
 Despite reaching the top 20, the single spent only three weeks in the top 75.
+On 29 July 1995, it reached a peak of number 17 on the UK Airplay Chart.
 Across the pan-European Hot 100 Singles chart, it attained a peak of number 41, on the issue dated 29 July 1995.

 Promotion

 The song's accompanying music video was directed by Keir McFarlane, who previously directed the video for "Put Yourself in My Place" (1994), and filmed in a school swimming pool in Los Angeles.
 It uses the re-recorded version of the single release, and premiered on ITV's The Chart Show on 6 July 1995; it features Minogue sporting red hair, which was dyed specially for her role in Bio-Dome, being pursued through the murky water by an ominous male figure.
 The video later appeared on Minogue's video compilation The Kylie Tapes: 94-98 (1998).
 An extended version, which includes an introduction with a countdown, was made available for the first time on Minogue's video compilation Artist Collection (2004).

 To further promote "Where Is the Feeling?", Minogue performed the track on Channel 4's Don't Forget Your Toothbrush show, and it also appeared as an interlude on the setlist of Minogue's KylieFever2002 concert tour.
 The track was also included on three of Minogue's greatest hits albums: Hits+ (2000), Greatest Hits: 87–99 (2003), and Confide in Me: The Irresistible Kylie (2007).
 The Felix da Housecat Klubb Feelin Mix remix was included on her 2010 remix album 12" Masters – Essential Mixes.